 Figure 6.38.2.2-1: VPLMN consuming analytics profile generated by HPLMN

-1. UDM stores the VPLMN specific user consent, operator or regulatory filters.
+1. UDM stores the HPLMN->VPLMN specific user consent, operator or regulatory filters.

 2. H-NWDAF generates UE1 analytics or predictions and based on them creates or updates the "UE analytics profile" for UE1 and stores it in the H-ADRF.
 The H-NWDAF may send an update whenever it has new data or analytics that impacts the UE analytics profile.